 - Group similar items and turn inside out: When washing, turn jeans and graphic shirts inside out to prevent fading and wear.
-Wash similar items together (for example, all jeans) to prevent harsher fabrics from wearing on softer ones.
+Wash similar items together to prevent harsher fabrics from wearing on softer ones.

-- Use the dryer sparingly: High heat fades and shrinks material, and also breaks down elastic fibers in clothes, causing breakage and stretching.
-When possible, line or flat dry your clothes.
-If you must dry your clothes, use the lowest setting.
+- Use the dryer sparingly: High heat fades and shrinks material and breaks down elastic fibers in clothes, causing breakage and stretching.
+When possible, dry your clothes on a line or flat surface.
+If you must dry your clothes in a drier, use the lowest setting.

 - Stain removal: Discover what sort of care is best for the stain.
 Cold water, hot water or stain treatment?
 Some quick online research can save that garment you love.

 - Simple fixes: Learn the simple but satisfying art of re-attaching a button, mending a tear or applying a patch.